WQDR-FM: Programming

-WQDR's morning radio team, dubbed "The Q Morning Crew," features Mike Wheless and Amanda Daughtry.
+WQDR's morning radio team, dubbed "The Q Morning Crew," features former overnight personality Mike Wheless and Amanda Daughtry.
 From 2004 to 2006 The Q Morning Crew also included the country singer Heather Green.
 After Green's exit, the show added broadcasting newbie Janie Carothers and Marty "The One Man Party" Young to the lineup.
 It is one of the most popular morning radio shows in the Raleigh media market.

 Until the end of 2010, WQDR also aired MRN and PRN radio broadcasts of the NASCAR Sprint Cup series races.
 Those broadcasts were relocated to co-owned 680 WPTF.

-Some of the notable radio announcers that used to work at the radio station included long-time employee and morning man Jay Butler, Donna Reed and Dan Robins.
-In January 2018, WQDR-FM listeners were saddened with the loss of Program Director and afternoon drive time personality Lisa McKay, who died at age 54.
+Some of the notable radio announcers that used to work at the radio station included long-time employee and morning man Jay Butler, Program Director and afternoon drive personality Dale Van Horn, and fan favorite Amy Ashe in mid mornings.
+In January 2018, then-Program Director and afternoon drive time personality Lisa McKay died at age 54.
 She fell ill during the Christmas holidays and tests confirmed she had bile duct cancer.

-During the mid 1990s Jerry Carrol hosted a show called Wild Man Wednesday.
-The show aired from 7 am to 9 am every week on Wednesday.
+During the mid-1990s, Jerry Carrol hosted a show called Wild Man Wednesday.
+The show aired from 7 to 9 a.m. every week on Wednesday.